 Option 11 allows you to specify multiple IPv4 addresses.
 Use this option to specify the addresses of the streaming NICs on the provisioning server.
 You can specify more than four addresses.
-The UEFI bootstrap reads all addresses, picks a random address from the list, and connects to that address.
-If the connection fails, then UEFI bootstrap tries the remaining addresses in a round-robin manner.
+The UEFI bootstrap reads all addresses then uses round-robin to select one address to connect to.